In Munich during a tumultuous time, Harris faces her biggest international spotlight

 The White House has said it has no intention to downgrade her role.
 “I don’t think there’s any plans to limit or reduce the vice president’s role at the Munich Security Conference or … on the global stage,” White House spokeswoman Jen Psaki said Tuesday.
 “She’s going to give a speech while she’s there, and she is a vital and important representative for the United States and our values and our intentions at this point in the world.”

 Putin’s aggressive actions and rhetoric toward Ukraine have jolted Europe and drawn the United States into an international game of chicken.
-Amid Russia’s recent unconfirmed claims that it has begun withdrawing its military, it remains unclear whether history will mark this moment as 21st Century saber-rattling or the precursor to a land war in Europe.
+Amid Russia’s recent unconfirmed claims that it has begun withdrawing its military, it remains unclear whether history will mark this moment as 21st-century saber-rattling or the precursor to a land war in Europe.

 Adding to the pressure on Biden, his response to the crisis will likely factor into how Americans perceive his overall competence.